tbusser/advent-of-code/2024/05/README.md

 Part 2 could reuse the solution of part 1 to filter out the updates which are invalid.
 Once I had the list of invalid updates I had to figure out how to make them valid.
 By testing each rule I would find the first rule which was not being met.
 Swapping the values of the rule in the update would ensure the rule became valid.
 Once the swap is done I check if the update is valid and if not I recheck all the rules and swap the values of the next invalid rule.
 This approach is perhaps not the optimal solution but it works so it must not be stupid.

+Addendum: I've added an alternative solution which solves part 2 way quicker than my own implementation did.
+The way the rules are stored, as a dictionary, is a large part of what makes this solution so incredibly fast.
+I wish I had come up with it myself but all credit goes to [Rob Habraken](https://github.com/robhabraken/advent-of-code-2024).

 Rating: **Easy**

 ## Challenge description